Internship Abroad: Blog

 Carina Jäger, Karlsruhe Institute of Technology

-Carina, 23 years old, is our Global Internship Candidate for Boston.
-She studies Business Mathematics in her second Master semester and will join our US Advisory team during her four week Global Internship Program.
+Carina, 23 years old, completed an internship abroad in Boston.
+She studies Business Mathematics in her second Master semester and will join our US Advisory team during her four-week-stay.

 Arriving in the US